dilanmorar/NodeDevEnv/README.md

 first go into the directory that contains the repo

-in the command line run the following code to start running the virtual machine
+in the command line run the following code to start running the virtual machine:
 ```
 vagrant up
 ```
-in the command line run the following code to enter into the virtual machine
+in the command line run the following code to enter into the virtual machine:
 ```
 vagrant ssh
 ```
-in the command line run the following code to enter into the app file
+in the command line run the following code to enter into the app file:
 ```
 cd /app
 ```
-in the command line run the following code to install the npm (node packaging manager)
+in the command line run the following code to install the npm (node packaging manager):
 ```
 npm install
 ```
-in the command line run the following code to start running the app
+in the command line run the following code to start running the app:
 ```
 npm start
 ```